 30. In the event of death, or inability through ill-health or age of a Member to work his or her allotment, the Committee may take the land and re-let it or deal with the matter as they think best, giving special consideration to family and co-workers on the plot.

 31. Any dispute between the Association and a Tenant must be stated in writing to the Secretary.
-The Guidelines for dealing with Disputes and Disciplinary Issues in the Rules will be followed.
+The H&DAA Complaints / Disputes Procedure will be followed.
 Copies will be made available to parties in dispute and can be viewed on application to the Secretary.

 32. Tenants must yield up the allotment garden and the hut, if supplied, on the termination of this tenancy in such condition as shall be in compliance with this Agreement and may be charged for any remedial work.